Welcome & Overview

-This seminar presents formulations for physics-based machine learning that allow users to cope with small data and offer avenues to hack interpretability issues.
+This seminar presentedformulations for physics-based machine learning that allow users to cope with small data and offer avenues to hack interpretability issues.
 Case studies with applications to design and condition monitoring of engineering systems will be reviewed and discussed.

-This event is being hosted by the NAFEMS Optimisation Working Group (OWG).
-The OWG has formed an online Community to help disseminate best practice and encourage the adoption of optimisation methods and technology.
+This event was hosted by the NAFEMS Optimisation Working Group.
+The Optimisation Working Group has formed an online Community to help disseminate best practice and encourage the adoption of optimisation methods and technology.
 For more information and to get involved go to the Optimisation Community webpage.

 You can join the Optimisation Community using the button below:

-This event is available for free to members of the NAFEMS Optimisation Community.
+This event was available for free to members of the NAFEMS Optimisation Community.

 Dr Laura Mainini